oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/azure-kubernetes-service/domain-on-pv.md

 Now that you have WLS running in AKS, you can test the cluster by deploying the simple sample application included in the repository.

-Firstly, you must package the application with the following command:
+First, package the application with the following command:

 ```bash
 cd integration-tests/src/test/resources/bash-scripts
 bash build-war-app.sh -s ../apps/testwebapp/ -d /tmp/testwebapp
 ```

-Successful output will look like the following:
+Successful output will look similar to the following:

 ```text
 Found source at ../apps/testwebapp/